MBcode/ec/test/readme.md

 2) Then the original cut of spot testing, but now like img below, with code; Will get a rewrite to just focus on that
 3) How to best sample from the sitemaps, which has become a test set, w/the hash naming in ec/test/standard/ summoned&milled

-We have a few test jsonld instances in [GeoCODES-Metadata](https://github.com/earthcube/GeoCODES-Metadatatree/main/metadata) that probably need their dataset_tests.csv to have finer grain expectations of the results of the tests; also to have the ability to have more than one test run; download, json conformance, and then to have some things that just go to a [repo-dashboard of warnings](repo-dashboard.md), like schema conformance.
- As long as it also tests well to turining into triples, and getting asserted in the triplestore, we should still do a text-bases search on it's strings.
- But even beyond conformance, the metadata has a way to go, to have better machine actionablitity.

 ### Need end-to-end expected [sparql](standard/qry1.txt)-to->[df](standard/queryResults1.csv)/[URNs](https://github.com/MBcode/ec/blob/master/test/standard/milled/geocodes_demo_datasets/URNs.txt), have for mb_ milled quads now
 next to use diff in df to find missing URNs, and look in LD-cache for them (bc of gleaner naming) Check both jsonld and other rdf, with standard values